 Addiction can affect your life in many ways.
 It can damage your health, your relationships, your career, and your finances.
 Perhaps the biggest impact is on your brain.
 Prolonged substance use changes your balance of neurotransmitters and can even change the structure of your brain.
 These changes affect your mood, your ability to think, and even your personality.

-Here are some of the ways addiction changes your personality.
+Here are 6 ways addiction changes your personality.

 One of the primary characteristics of addiction is that it becomes the most important thing in your life and everything else gets demoted.
 Whether you enjoy spending time with your family, playing golf, or rebuilding motorcycles, your other interests will gradually lose ground to substance use.
 This damages your relationships for a number of reasons, largely because people don’t like being second to substance use.
 It also means instead of spending your time building relationships, mastering skills, or creating something useful, you’re just spending your time drinking or using drugs.
 This is unfortunate because much of our identity is determined by how we spend our free time.
 A person’s job might tell you something about them, but not as much as what they do for fun.